Wildcards can be useful when you need to run a search on an indefinite term or a partial string.

 The tokenizing processor can use different predefined characters as delimiters to cut up the string into shorter terms.
 These can be spaces, periods, slashes, underscores, etc.

-To change a field mapping, select > Tools > Field mapping from the top menu.
+To change a field mapping, select Logs > MANAGE DATA > Field mappings from the navigation menu.
 Search for the field name, hover over it, and select the analyzed mapping option.
 The field will be explicitly mapped.

 Contact support to request a custom configuration